-Students study administration of police units, collection of evidence, police laboratory techniques, theory and practice of handling convicted law violators, the criminal justice processes, and the role of law enforcement in American society.
+Students are introduced to the components of the criminal justice system and study topics such as criminal investigations, theory and practice of handling convicted criminals, and the role of law enforcement in American society.
 When requirements are successfully completed, the student is awarded an Associate of Science degree.
-Academic requirements completed in this program also apply to the Bachelor of Science degree should a student desire to continue his studies after two years.
+Academic requirements completed in this program also apply to the Bachelor of Science degree should a student desire to continue after two years.
+Because of the standard course rotation, the program should be started in the fall semester.